bringlein/GarbageCollector/README.md

 `./GarbageCollector path/to/image path/to/output_destination  [-N] [-T]`

--N: incorporates the name of the carved image or device in the name of the output directory
+-N: inserts the name of the carved image or device in the name of the output directory

 -T: inserts a timestamp in the name of the output directory